 (4) The towage rates referred to in sub-bylaws (2) and (3) are payable whether or not the services are used and whether or not the Company is able to provide towage services which would permit the Master or Owner to comply with the Ports and Harbours Regulations.

+[By-law 89 amended in Gazette 8 Jan 2016 p.
+30.]

 90. Application for and conditions of towage

-(1) An application for the services of a tug at either the Ore Wharf or the Service Wharf must be made to the Marine Manager in Form 1 in Schedule 1 Part 2 Division 3.
+(1) An application for the services of a tug at either the Ore Wharves or the Service Wharf must be made to the Marine Manager in Form 1 in Schedule 1 Part 2 Division 3.

 (2) The conditions contained in Schedule 1 Part 2 Division 4 apply to all towage and to the use of tugs and bind and inure to the benefit of the Company, the Master and Owner of the vessel towed or to be towed and (without prejudice to the generality of the foregoing) any other person or Company bound by these by-laws.